ravisheth/mapsseq/README.md

 	- Perform a wash by attaching a blunt syringe to the filter assembly, and aspirating 3mL of nuclease-free water. completely flow through the 3mL through and discard, repeat this wash twice for a total of three times.
 	- Aspirate 1mL of nuclease-free water.
 In the syringe, flow back and forth through the filter assembly for a total of three times.
 Pull remaining liquid in the syringe and set aside; this fraction contains particles greater than the filter size.
 - Each fraction can be pelleted via centrifugation and resuspended in storage buffer for long term storage.

+### MIST-seq quality control
+##### Construction of synthetic community particles
+To test the ability of MIST-seq to provide data on single particles, we generated synthetic bacterial communities, and co-encapsulated these communities.
+- Grow 6x strains overnight in 3:2 PAS: E. coli K12 MG1655, E. faecalis, P. aeruginosa, B. thetataiotaomacron, L. reuterii, B. adolescentis
+- Harvest strains and mix together into two Synthetic Communities: SC1 is composed of EC/BT/LR, SC2 is composed of BA/PA/EF.
+- Put through fixation, embedding, fracturing protocols.
+Note that for embedding, the strains are resuspended in acrymalide such that they form a dense slurry with cells throughout the acrymalide.

 ### Barcoded Bead Construction
 Note: this protocol yields 3 to 4 million beads containing one of approximately 9,200 barcodes.
 We target at least 100nM primer concentration per droplet.
 Assuming a droplet volume of approximately 0.5nL, and accounting for a worst-case extension efficiency of 10%, each bead must be initially loaded with 5*10<sup>-4</sup> pmol of primer.